Healthy Eating: Eating Heart-Healthy FoodsSkip to the navigation

 - Eat fish at least 2 times each week.
 Oily fish, which contain omega-3 fatty acids, are best for your heart.
 These fish include salmon, mackerel, lake trout, herring, and sardines.

-- Limit saturated fat and cholesterol.
+- Limit saturated fat.
 To limit

-cholesterol, try to choose the following foods:
+saturated fat, try to choose the following foods:

 - Lean meats and meat alternatives like beans or tofu